victoriafathi/ATPbinding_Datamining/Documentation.md

 # Contact

-If you encounter and difficulty contact us at victoria.fathi@univ-tlse3.com or sophia.toffoli@univ-tlse3.fr .
+If you encounter any difficulty contact us at victoria.fathi@univ-tlse3.com or sophia.toffoli@univ-tlse3.fr .

 </div>